 That’s what we invariably want to know about people when we first meet them, whether we’re kids or adults.

 But that usually doesn’t apply to people who lived thousands of years ago.
 Now, the new exhibition Mummies at the American Museum of Natural History, featuring 18 mummies, including children, one of the largest collections of mummies in North America, gives us a rare glimpse into lives and cultures of the past, thanks to 21st-century tools and technologies.
 The exhibit runs until Jan.
 7, 2018.

-This exhibit also showcases “how we are trying to save the past for the future,” says David Hurst Thomas, the longtime museum anthropologist and paleontologist and also the co-curator of the new exhibit.
+This exhibit also showcases “how we are trying to save the past for the future,” says David Hurst Thomas, the longtime museum anthropologist and also the co-curator of the new exhibit.
 “Kids all know about mummies,” he said.
 “They are intrinsically fascinated.
 What we are trying to show here is that mummies are the real deal … they were real people … not cartoons or made up.”

 On a special, limited tour from the collections of The Field Museum in Chicago — and presented for the first time on the East Coast (the exhibit has been in L.A. and Denver and will go to Chicago when it leaves here) — “Mummies” showcases the ritually preserved remains of individuals from ancient Egypt and pre-Columbian Peru, many on view for the first time since the 1893 Chicago World’s Fair.

 Thanks to modern imaging techniques, researchers can now peer inside centuries-old mummies without damaging them, allowing us to share their findings via digital touchscreens; Peer into Peruvian mummy bundles as well as animal mummies buried as offerings to Egyptian gods.
 Check out the 3-D-printed figurines of burial goods encased in the mummy wrappings and only recently revealed.
 Wow!